Ultrahigh breakdown current density of van der Waals One Dimensional $\mathrm{PdBr_2}$: Results and Discussions

-Figure 3(a) depicts the TEM image of the 1D nature of the drop casted sample with variation in thicknesses/width.
-Zooming in, a STEM-HAADF image of a single nanoribbon has been shown in Figure 3(b).
-In addition, the exact composition of the atomic elements and the atomic percentage ratio (Br:Pd = $\frac{64.6}{35.4}$ = 1.82) is obtained from EDS data.
-Moreover, in the HRTEM image (see Figure 2(c)), respective lattice spacings of 0.67 nm and 0.32 nm along (200), (202) plane is shown.
+The exact composition of the atomic elements and the atomic percentage ratio (Br:Pd = $\frac{64.6}{35.4}$ = 1.82) is obtained from EDS data.
+Moreover, in the HRTEM image (see Figure S2(a)), respective lattice spacings of 0.67 nm and 0.32 nm along (200), (202) plane is shown.
 Inter-planer spacing and their angles were matched using the crystallographic information file (CIF) extracted from the XRD refinement and VESTA software.
-From the selected area electron diffraction (SAED), as shown in in the Figure 3(d), first order bright spots in the FFT pattern can be assigned to different Bragg planes which is consistent with the d-spacing and angles in Figure 3(c).
-Also, homogeneity of the sample can be confirmed from the HAADF-STEM image and correlated elemental mapping on a single nano-ribbon (shown in Figure S2), where uniform spatial distribution of Pd and Br can be identified.
+From the selected area electron diffraction (SAED), as shown in in the Figure S2(b), first order bright spots in the FFT pattern can be assigned to different Bragg planes which is consistent with the d-spacing and angles in Figure S2(a).
+A STEM-HAADF image of a single nanoribbon has been shown in Figure S2(c).
+Also, homogeneity of the sample can be confirmed from the HAADF-STEM image and correlated elemental mapping on a single nano-ribbon (shown in Figure S2(d) and (e)), where uniform spatial distribution of Pd and Br can be identified.

 We investigated the optical absorbance characteristics (wavelength range between 300-800 nm) of the PdBr$_\mathrm{2}$ crystal in the solution phase (dispersed in Toluene) where a prominent peak is observed near 455 nm for the dispersed sample with proper baseline correction and the solvent artifact removal (see Figure S3(a)).
 The indirect energy bandgap (E$_g$) of the dispersed PdBr$_\mathrm{2}$ nanowires has been estimated as 0.87 eV by Tauc's plot method (see the inset of Figure S3(a)) \citep{tauc, tauc2}.
 Note that the observed abosrbance sprctra for different wire thicknesses indicated no evidence of indirect-to-direct band gap transition unlike single-atomic chain of V$_\mathrm{2}$Se$_\mathrm{9}$, as predicted in a recent report \citep{V2Se9} .